-Exhibit Number Description
+Exhibit

 Number Description

 1.1 Form of Underwriting Agreement.

 3.1 Amended and Restated Articles of Incorporation of the Registrant (English translation).

 4.1 Form of Deposit Agreement among the Registrant, the depositary and holders of the American Depositary Receipts.

 4.2 Specimen American Depositary Receipt of the Registrant (included as Exhibit A in Exhibit 4.1).

 5.1 Opinion of Kim & Chang.

 Exhibit Number Description 10.1 Game Development, Distribution and Services Agreement, dated as of June 1, 2017, by and between DoubleUDiamond, LLC and International Game Technology.
 10.2 First Amendment to Game Development, Distribution and Services Agreement, dated as of October 4, 2018, by and between DoubleUDiamond, LLC and International Game Technology.
-10.3 Game License Agreement (DoubleU Games Co., Ltd.), dated as of March 7, 2018, by and between DoubleU Games Co., Ltd., as licensor, and the Registrant, as licensee (English translation).
-10.4 Game License Agreement (DoubleUDiamond, LLC), dated as of November 30, 2018, by and between DoubleUDiamond, LLC, as licensor, and DoubleU Games Co., Ltd., as licensee.
+10.3 Game License Agreement (DoubleU Games Co., Ltd.), dated as of March 7, 2018, by and between DoubleU Games Co., Ltd as licensor, and the Registrant, as licensee (English translation).
+10.4 Game License Agreement (DoubleUDiamond, LLC), dated as of November 30, 2018, by and between DoubleUDiamond, LLC as licensor, and DoubleU Games Co., Ltd., as licensee.
 10.5 First Amendment to Game License Agreement (DoubleU Games Co., Ltd.), dated as of July 1, 2019, by and between DoubleU Games Co., Ltd. as licensor, and the Registrant, as licensee (English translation).
 10.6 Second Amendment to Game License Agreement (DoubleU Games Co., Ltd.), dated as of November 27, 2019, by and between DoubleU Games Co., Ltd., as licensor, and the Registrant, as licensee (English translation).
 10.7 Loan Agreement, dated as of May 25, 2018, by and between DoubleU Games Co., Ltd., as creditor and the Registrant, as debtor (English translation).
 10.8 Loan Agreement, dated as of August 27, 2018, by and between DoubleU Games Co., Ltd., as creditor and the Registrant, as debtor (English translation).
 10.9 Loan Agreement, dated as of November 26, 2018, by and between DoubleU Games Co., Ltd., as creditor and the Registrant, as debtor (English translation).
 10.10 Loan Agreement, dated as of February 25, 2019, by and between DoubleU Games Co., Ltd., as creditor and the Registrant, as debtor (English translation).
 10.11 Loan Agreement, dated as of May 27, 2019, by and between DoubleU Games Co., Ltd., as creditor and the Registrant, as debtor (English translation).
-10.12+ Second Amendment to Game Development, Distribution and Services Agreement, dated as of May 30, 2020, by and between DoubleUDiamond, LLC and International Game Technology.
 21.1 List of subsidiaries of the Registrant.
 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
 23.2 Consent of Kim & Chang (included in Exhibit 5.1).
 24.1 Power of Attorney.
 99.1 Joint Investment Agreement, dated as of April 11, 2017, by and between DoubleU Games Co., Ltd. and STIC Special Situation Private Equity Fund (English translation).